 There are regular flights from Islamabad to Swat and back.
 One can also get here either from Peshawar (160 KMs) or Islamabad (250 km).
-Valley of Swat is located in the middle of foothills of Hindukush mountain range.
+Valley of Swat is located in the middle of the foothills of the Hindukush mountain range.
 The main town of the valley is Mingora and Saidu Sharif.
 Swat is a place for leisure Lovers, Hikers, and archaeologists.

-In Kalam upper Swat there are some very pleasant walks since the weather is pretty pleasant one can easily walk over the hills for hours and enjoy the unspoiled nature.
+In Kalam, upper Swat there are some very pleasant walks since the weather is pretty pleasant.
+One can easily walk over the hills for hours and enjoy the unspoiled nature.

-The Swat is a garden of Ashoka and was a prosperous land in the Buddhist times (2nd BC to 5 AD).
+Swat is a garden of Ashoka and was a prosperous land in the Buddhist times (2nd BC to 5 AD).
 There are at least over 100 archaeological sites in the valley less than 10% of the area excavated.
 One can explore some of those sites in a half-day tour of Swat.

-It is surrounded by lush green hills, thick forests and bestowed with mesmeric lakes, meadows, and waterfalls which are worth seen features of the landscape.
+It is surrounded by lush green hills, thick forests and bestowed with mesmeric lakes, meadows and waterfalls, which are worth seen features of the landscape.
 It is the birthplace of Swat River.
 Kalam is a popular hill station with luxury hotels and Mall Road for shopping and walking around at night.